rfabbri/pd-macambira/externals/zexy/README.txt

 macOS-X:
 ------------------------------------------------------------------------------
 see installation/linux
-the configure-script should work here too;
+the configure-script should work here too

+note on generating dependencies: on older systems the automatic creation of build dependencies might fail with following error:
+    cpp0: invalid option -smart
+ a simple workaround is to not use the "-E" flag for the preprocessor
+ try:
+   make CPP=cc

 win32 :
 ------------------------------------------------------------------------------